Naval Service Act: Aftermath

-The loss of French-Canadian support for Laurier's Liberals played a key role in his party's defeat in the 1911 election.
-He was replaced by the Conservatives, led by Robert Borden.
-In 1913, Borden replaced the Naval Service Act with the Naval Aid Bill, under which, instead of building or supplying ships, Canada would give the British Royal Navy cash instead.
-The Naval Aid Bill was defeated by the Liberal-dominated Senate of Canada.
+In the 1911 election, the loss of French-Canadian support for Laurier's Liberals played a secondary role in his party's defeat to the Conservatives, led by Robert Borden.
+The Liberals still captured a majority of seats in their traditional stronghold of Quebec but winning considerably fewer seats in that province compared to previous elections.
+Ultimately the Laurier government's Reciprocity agreement with the United States, which was introduced after the Naval Service Act, cost the Liberals heavily in Ontario, and thus the election.

+In 1912, Borden tried to replace the Naval Service Act with the Naval Aid Bill, under which, instead of building or supplying ships, Canada would give $35 million in cash directly to the British Royal Navy.
+The Conservative proposal was at least three times more costly than the existing plan to construct a Canadian-operated fleet, and would reap no benefits to Canadian industries whatsoever.
+Laurier argued that such an expensive contribution threatened Canadian autonomy.
+This led to a considerably decline in support for the Conservative legislation, even among staunch Imperialists in Canada.
+The Naval Aid Bill passed the House of Commons, where Borden's Conservatives were in the majority, but was defeated by the Liberal-dominated Senate of Canada.
+Liberal senators dared Borden to call a snap election over the Naval Aid Bill, with an amendment stating, "That this House is not justified in giving its assent to this Bill until it is submitted to the judgment of the country."
+Borden decided to back down instead of modifying or reintroducing the Naval Aid Bill, so the Naval Service Act remained in effect.

 With the outbreak of World War I in 1914, Canada found itself automatically at war with the Central Powers and the question of naval assistance quickly became a moot point.
 Any ships would have been built in British shipyards and with the onset of war, Britain was building all that it could.
 Canada thus became focused upon its own war effort.

 Even without a Canadian contribution, the Royal Navy remained significantly larger and more powerful than their German opponent.
 Even before the outbreak of war, Germany had essentially abandoned its effort to match the Royal Navy and redirected the bulk of its resources to strengthening the army.
 The strength of the British navy, combined with the strength of the French Navy and later bolstered by the entry of Italy and the United States on the Allied side, ensured that Allied control of the Atlantic sea lanes was never seriously threatened and compelled Germany to pursue less costly alternatives, submarines, in particular, to project a measure of power on the high seas.

 In the Pacific, British and Canadian interests were assisted by having Japan as an ally.
 During World War I, the Imperial Japanese Navy had a North American Task Force.